History of Taormina: After World War I

 Taormina became "high on the list of places to be visited by homosexual northerners", according to Gregory Woods, Chair in Gay and Lesbian Studies.
 Capri had a similar reputation, as tolerant of gay men and artists.
 Jacques d'Adelswärd-Fersen, who settled in Capri and built Villa Lysis, visited Gloeden in 1923, bringing with him his schoolboy lover/secretary.

 Ethel Smyth, the English composer, travelling in 1920 with the Irish novelist Edith Somerville, found Taormina full of "colonies of Oscar Wilde-men".
 D. H. Lawrence stayed at the Fontana Vecchia from 1920 to 1922.
 (He wrote a number of his poems, novels, short stories and essays, and the travel book Sea and Sardinia.)
 Icelandic writer Halldór Laxness, who won the Nobel Prize in Literature in 1955, wrote most of his first novel, Vefarinn mikli frá Kasmír ("The Great Weaver from Kashmir"), in Taormina during the summer of 1925; he praised the town highly in his book of autobiographical essays, Skáldatími ("The Time of the Poet", 1963).
 In the spring of 1925, the reigning British monarchs, George V and Queen Mary, paid a private visit to Taormina.
 As they were holidaying on the royal yacht nearby, they sent a message to their former courtier, Alec Hood, and he welcomed them to La Falconara, where a plaque in the garden commemorates their visit.

 By this time Taormina had become "a polite synonym for Sodom", as Harold Acton described it.

 World War II

 Taormina was the headquarters of the German Wehrmacht Command in Sicily during World War II.
-On 9 July 1943, the feast of the patron saint Pancrazio, two separate Allied bombardments killed over 100 civilians and caused considerable destruction in parts of the southern end around Porta Catania.
+On 9 July 1943, the feast of the patron saint Pancrazio, two separate Allied bombardments killed over 100 civilians and caused considerable destruction in parts of the southern end around Porta Catania and the old Cuseni quarter.
 The German High Command was holding a meeting in the San Domenico hotel and although it was hit by bombs and sustained damage, only Saint Agnes's church within the hotel was completely destroyed.
 The villa of Wilhelm Von Gloeden which fronted the hotel was razed to the ground.

-A plaque memorial to the people who lost their lives in the raids is located in the square outside Porta Catania.
+A plaque memorial to the people who lost their lives in the raids is located in Sant'Antonio Square outside Porta Catania.

+The city was liberated by British troops of 50th Northumbrian division on 15 August 1943.